Our 3 top tips on becoming a locum doctor

 Life as a locum can be rather hectic, with your schedule always changing, new patients, new hospitals.
 Sometimes it can be a lot, which is why it’s absolutely essential to always prioritise your wellbeing.
 There are a number of ways you can do this:

 - Schedule in your days off with your medical recruitment agency – Depending on the days and times you prefer to work, try and schedule a couple of days a week where you can focus on you, your family and friends; helping you to recharge and relax.

 - Don’t make life stressful for yourself – As a locum doctor, you’re going to need to ask questions as you won’t always know the normal ways of working.
 So, if you’re finding yourself in a situation with little knowledge – rather than getting stressed, stay calm and ask a colleague for help.
 Never feel embarrassed to ask questions, no matter how trivial.

 - Practice self-care – This may seem like a popular buzzword right now, but taking time out to prioritise your physical, mental and social wellbeing is critical to excelling at work.
 It provides you with an opportunity to reflect, assess and set goals for not only your professional life, but your personal too.

 Tip 3: Choose an exceptional medical recruitment agency

 If you’ve opted for a life as a locum doctor, you’re going to need a brilliant and dedicated medical recruitment agency to support you in securing work.
-When it comes to maximising your relationship with your chosen recruitment agency, there are a few factors to consider before you make your final decision…
+When it comes to maximising your relationship with your with your chosen locum doctor agency, there are a few factors to consider before you make your final decision.